XpxPen/java-collections-muscle-world/Assignments.md

 - Delete
 - Report

-# Ex 2: Implement collection: Person.
+# Ex 2: Implement collection: Person
 Implement a collection of your choice in the [Person](./src/main/java/Person.java) class.
 Test the following actions:
 - Check-in
 - Report